Top Articles

 BIGSOUND — September 1–4

-BIGSOUND is the southern hemisphere’s biggest music industry gathering, combining a major conference with a live showcase festival across Brisbane’s Fortitude Valley.
-It has helped launch the careers of many major Australian artists and remains one of the country’s key discovery events.
+BIGSOUND is the southern hemisphere’s biggest music industry gathering, combining a major conference with a live showcase festival across Fortitude Valley.
+It remains one of the country’s key discovery events.

-Good Things is Australia’s largest travelling alternative music festival, bringing major rock, punk and heavy acts to Brisbane as part of its national run.
-Its scale and line-ups have made it a fixture on the Australian festival calendar.
+Good Things is one of Australia’s biggest travelling alternative music festivals, bringing major rock, punk and heavy acts to Brisbane as part of its national run.

 Website → Good Things Festival